UniversalRobots/Universal_Robots_ROS_Driver/README.md

     catkin_create_pkg my_calibrations

+For further information on the calibration extraction, please see the [documentation of package `ur_calibration`](ur_calibration/README.md).

 #### Quick start
 Once the driver is built and the **externalcontrol** URCap is installed on the robot, you are good